|Nutrition Facts (per serving)|

-The Scotch egg recipe I first learned as a schoolgirl fell out of favour in recent years, I am guessing because the one I was taught was heavily breaded and then deep-fried.
+The Scotch egg recipe I first learned as a schoolgirl fell out of favor in recent years, I am guessing because the one I was taught was heavily breaded and then deep-fried.
 The 21st century Scotch egg, however, is lighter, uses free-range eggs, good quality sausage meat, fresh herbs and light crumbs for the coating and is only lightly fried, then baked in the oven.
 I for one am glad to see it back.

 Scotch eggs are a neat, portable, self-contained parcel of food, the only other so handy is the Cornish Pasty and both of which are perfect in a lunch box, at a summer picnic, a party or as a snack.